 In order to receive unemployment insurance benefits, you must meet state income and time worked requirements over a set period of time known as the “base period.”
 In most states, your base period is a one-year period that includes the last four of the last five calendar quarters worked prior to filing your claim.
 When determining eligibility, your unemployment agency will most likely use a base period of these four full calendar quarters.

 If you file an unemployment claim between January and March, your base period is January to September of the previous year, as well as October to December of the year before.
 The base period for claims filed in April through June is January through December of the previous year.
 For July through September clams, a base period of April through December of the previous year and January through March of the current year is used.
 Finally, claims filed from October to December have a base period of the previous year’s July to December and the current year’s January to June.

 How Much Money Can a Person Get for a Reduction in Hours?

-According to the Employment Development Department, the first $25 or 25 percent of employee’s wages, whichever is the greater amount, is not counted as wages earned and won’t be reduced from his UI weekly benefit amount.
+According to the Employment Development Department, the first $25 or 25 percent of employee’s wages, whichever is the greater amount, is not wages earned and won’t be reduced from his UI weekly benefit amount.